ryanvilbrandt/commission_tracker/src/host_help.md

 ## Commission Queues

 The main part of the Commission Tracker website is the commission queues.
-Here you can see all new commissions that have been received from Kofi, all commissions that are assigned to particular Artists, all commissions that are available to be assigned to/claimed by Artists, and all finish commissions.
+Here you can see all new commissions that have been received from Ko-fi, all commissions that are assigned to particular Artists, all commissions that are available to be assigned to/claimed by Artists, and all finish commissions.

 You can show or hide any commission queue by clicking the checkbox beside the queue.